 1. Water-dependent developments are allowed within the buffer provided mitigation sequencing is applied per SCC 14.26.305 to avoid, minimize, and mitigate adverse impacts to result in no net loss of shoreline ecological function.

 2. Additional height for utility facilities, bridges, and industrial uses may be approved when necessary for the functions of a permitted use, provided such structures must be designed to minimize obstruction of views.
-For such heights proposed over 35 feet above average grade the applicant shall demonstrate that it will not obstruct the view of a substantial number of residences and overriding consideration of the public interest will be served.14.26.320 General Provisions Applicable Upland of the OHWM
+For such heights proposed over 35 feet above average grade the applicant shall demonstrate that it will not obstruct the view of a substantial number of residences and overriding consideration of the public interest will be served.

+3. Lots in Rural Conservancy created after the adoption of the SMP have a hard surface limit of 10 percent for residential development.

+14.26.320 General Provisions Applicable Upland of the OHWM

 Location of upland development.